Onagawa Nuclear Power Plant: 2011 Tōhoku earthquake

-2013-2019 reactor restart requests
+2013–2024 reactor restart requests

 In 2013 the owners of the station, Tohoku Electric Power Company, sent a restart request to the Nuclear Regulation Authority (NRA) for Onagawa 2.
 They can only be restarted after passing an assessment by the Nuclear Regulatory Agency, which in turn is waiting on completion of construction of newly-required safety measures.
 The utility company expected to complete construction by March 2019, and planned to restart Onagawa 2 by fiscal year 2020.

 In November 2019 the NRA gave approval for Onagawa 2 to be restarted subject to local approvals, consultation and further anti-disaster work.
 The reactor was expected to be restarted in 2021 following upgrade work.

+In 2020 it was confirmed that Onagawa 2 met Japanese safety requirements again.
+It finally came back online in October 2024.

 In contrast, Onagawa 1 has been slated for decommissioning, the tenth operable reactor to do so since the Fukushima Daiichi nuclear disaster.
 Costs of bringing Onagawa 1 to the standards set by the Nuclear Regulation Authority and subsequent maintenance are considered too expensive and time-consuming in comparison to the other two units.
 Further complicating the issue, a new rule was set by the NRA in the wake of the Fukushima disaster which limits the operational life of nuclear reactors to 40 years.
 Onagawa 1 has operated since 1984, and therefore would only be able to operate a few more years even if it were approved to restart.

-2024 reactor restart

-In 2020 it was confirmed that Onagawa 2 met Japanese safety requirements again.
-The reactor was then expected to restart in 2021.
-It finally came back online again in October 2024.